solidjs/solid/documentation/api.md

 ### `createMemo(prev => <code>, initialValue, boolean | comparatorFn): getValueFn`

 Creates a readonly signal that recalculates it's value whenever the executed codes dependencies update.
 By default memos always notify on updating a value.
-You can have it only notify on changes is you pass true to the second parameter.
+You can have it only notify on changes if you pass true to the second parameter.
 Or a custom comparator can be passed in to indicate whether the values should be considered equal and listeners not notified.

 ### `createComputed(prev => <code>, initialValue): void`